joshi-git-hub/check_repolist/README.md

 Would you like to take tea.
-very good. this is the time to do what you want and what your heart is saying. so without stoping you shoud do that your heat is saying.
+very good. this is the time to do what you want and what your heart is saying. so without stoping you shoud do that your hart is saying.